The Big Question

 - “Our impression is that Shopify’s blogging functionality isn’t as SEO-friendly as that of WordPress.”

 For all of these questions, the first thing we ask is: “Well, what kind of special functionality are you looking for on your blog that you are concerned Shopify won’t be able to handle?”
 The answer is almost always “Well, I’m not sure.”
-I have to say, we haven’t encountered one situation thus far where they couldn’t do what they needed to do on Shopify.
-It’s very rare that they have any super special needs besides writing text content, adding images, publishing and categorizing.
+We haven’t encountered one situation thus far where they couldn’t do what they needed to do on Shopify.
+It’s very rare that they have any super special needs besides writing text content, adding images, publishing, and categorizing.

-It’s true that adding functionality to a Shopify blog can sometimes be trickier because its blogging engine is pretty stripped down (which personally, we like—ever hear of a Mac?)
-The good news is if you have a developer worth their salt, they’ll be able to work wonders in many cases.
+It’s true that adding functionality to a Shopify blog can be trickier because its blogging engine is pretty stripped down (which we like — ever heard of a Mac?).
+The good news is if you have a developer worth their salt, they’ll be able to work wonders.
 You can take a look-see at a few of the very robust and custom Shopify blogs we’ve designed and developed here, here, here, here, and here, to name a few.
 Even better, there are plenty of supported third-party apps that can take things a step further (check ’em out).

 The rub though is that Shopify is better than WooCommerce for an online store based on our many years of experience in the ecommerce space.
 Most of the time, selling more products and having robust features to do so is going to trump a few minor blogging limitations.
 Shopify is by no means expensive for what you get but can be more costly than the open source WooCommerce depending on the plan you choose, but Shopify is engineered from the floor up for ecommerce for high conversions and too many built-in sales channels to outline in detail here.